-In seeking to make the community aware of the problems associated with soil erosion and what can be done to check them, the Authority encourages and conducts educational excursions for schools, universities, and colleges; appraises the economics of soil conservation and land-use practices; and organises field days, competitions, and exhibits for farmers.
-As a further service, in association with the Victorian Education Department, the Authority prepares teacher and class project materials and guides for field excursions on soil conservation matters related to secondary school syllabuses.
+In seeking to make the community aware of the problems associated with soil erosion and what can be done to check them, the Service encourages and conducts educational excursions for schools, universities, and colleges; appraises the economics of soil conservation and land-use practices; and organises field days, competitions, and exhibits for farmers.
+As a further service, in association with the Victorian Education Department, the Service prepares teacher and class project materials and guides for field excursions on soil conservation matters related to secondary school syllabuses.

-The Authority provides assistance to encourage landholders to participate in approved erosion control schemes and to adopt soil conservation management practices.
+The Service provides assistance to encourage landholders to participate in approved erosion control schemes and to adopt soil conservation management practices.
 Grants are provided towards the cost of approved works and long-term loans are provided for extensive soil and water conservation programmes.

-Further references: Destruction of vermin and noxious weeds, Victorian Year Book 1963, pp. 491-2; Soil, land-use, and ecological surveys, 1966, pp. 465-6; Group conservation, 1969, pp. 295-6; Land Utilization Advisory Council, 1975, pp. 288-9; 1978, pp. 41-3; Dryland farming and land restoration, 1979, pp. 31-2; Dryland salting in Victoria, 1980, pp. 42-3
+Further references: Destruction of vermin and noxious weeds, Victorian Year Book 1963, pp. 491-2; Soil, land-use, and ecological surveys, 1966, pp. 465-6; Group conservation, 1969, pp. 295-6; Port Phillip Bay Environmental Study, 1975, pp. 48-50, p.
+382; Westernport Bay Environmental Study, 1975, pp. 50-1; Gippsland Lakes Environmental Study, 1975, pp. 51; 1981, pp. 33-4; Land Utilization Advisory Council, 1975, pp. 288-9; 1978, pp. 41-3; Dryland farming and land restoration, 1979, pp. 31-2; Dryland salting in Victoria, 1980, pp. 42-3; Port Phillip Authority, 1983, pp. 33-4

-Port Phillip Authority